Importance of stable mass transfer and stellar winds for the formation of gravitational wave sources: Introduction

-We distinguish two subtypes of the common envelope channel (CEE) based on the evolutionary phase of the donor star during the second phase of the mass transfer.
+After the inital primary forms a compact object, the secondary star expands as well and initiates the second mass transfer phase (stage 5).
+Based on the mass ratio of the system and the envelope structure of the donor, this episode can occur in a stable (stage 5a) or unstable fashion (stage 5b or 5c).
+In case of the latter, a common envelope phase is initiated (\citealt{Ivanova_2013}).
+As the common envelope ensuing the binary exerts friction on the system, the period is expected to dramatically decrease.
+If orbital energy is not used efficiently to unbind the envelope, the change in the orbital separation could be of order $\sim 1000 \,R_{\odot}$.
+This process can lead to an efficient formation of merging binary black holes (i.e. CEE channel).
+We distinguish two subtypes of the common envelope channel based on the evolutionary phase of the donor star during the second phase of the mass transfer.
 In the first type (5b), the donor star has a radiative envelope (rCEE), while in the second (5c), the donor star has a deep convective envelope (cCEE).
 The mass transfer stability criteria is sensitively dependent on whether the envelope of the donor is mostly radiative or convective.
 We also note that the binding energy of the envelope could be significantly different for these two types of evolved stars.

-If the second mass transfer phase occurs in a stable manner, the orbit can still shrink sufficiently, given, the mass ratios at the onset of the mass transfer phase are relatively high (stage 5a).
-For example with mass ratios $q = M_{donor}/M_{accretor} \sim 3$, the orbit for a $M_{accretor} \approx 30\,M_{\odot}$ shrinks by $\sim 100\,R_{\odot}$.
-Depending on the binary physics assumptions, the stable channel can also contribute to a significant number of GW sources.
+If the second mass transfer phase occurs in a stable manner, the orbit can shrink sufficiently, and thus lead to the formation of a GW source, if the mass ratios of the binary at the onset of the mass transfer phase are relatively high (stage 5a).
+For example, the orbit of a binary with a mass ratio $q = M_{\rm donor}/M_{\rm accretor} \sim 3$ and $M_{\rm accretor} \approx 30\,M_{\odot}$ at the onset of the mass transfer phase, shrinks roughly by $\sim 100\,R_{\odot}$, assuming the accretion rate of the black hole is Eddington limited.
+This implies that binaries with initial orbital separations of a few $\sim 100\,R_{\odot}$ can form GW sources efficiently via the stable channel.

+In principle, GW sources could also be formed from systems, in which the first phase of mass transfer is dynamically unstable.
+However, we do not discuss this formation scenario in this paper.
+This is because the merger rates associated with this formation scenario are negligible in our models.